nitzanto/VoicePal/README.md

   <h2 align="center"><a>Overview</a></h2>

   <p align="center">
-   VoicePal is an AI-powered chatbot project that leverages React, FAST API, Python, Eleven Labs, and Open AI to provide users with an engaging and interactive conversational experience.
-With VoicePal, users can choose to chat with a friend, an interviewer, or an AI voice assistant, depending on their needs and preferences.
+   VoicePal is an innovative AI-powered chatbot project that utilizes cutting-edge technologies such as TypeScript, React, FAST API, Python, Eleven Labs, and Open AI to deliver a highly engaging and interactive conversational experience.
+With VoicePal, users can select from a range of options, such as chatting with a friend, conducting a job interview, or interacting with an AI voice assistant, depending on their specific needs and preferences.
+The platform is designed to provide a seamless and enjoyable user experience, while also leveraging the latest in AI technology to create more natural and lifelike conversations.

-Eleven Labs is a natural language processing API that can generate human-like responses to user inputs.
-When combined, these technologies allow VoicePal to provide a conversational experience that feels natural and engaging to users.
     <br />
         <br />
       </p>